Benned-H/Summer2019/README.md

 # Summer2019
-The collection of work I'm doing this summer.
+The collection of work I completed in the summer of 2019.